Can Background Check Reveal Past Employers? Yes & Here Is How

 Can a Background Check Find Out If You Were Fired?

-Does getting fired go on your record?
-It can, but that does not necessarily mean it will be disclosed during an employment history check.
+The inclusion of termination on your record is a possibility, yet its disclosure during an employment history check is not guaranteed.
 There are several factors that determine if, and when, being fired can be disclosed.

 Certain state laws do allow a previous employer to reveal a person was involuntarily separated from employment, but information provided must be factual and without bias.
 For example, a person cannot reveal one employee was fired, but keep information that another was fired confidential because the individuals are different races.